feizc/AAT/README.md

 # Attention-Aligned Transformer

-This repository includes the materials for Attention-Aligned Transformer for Image Captioning.
+This repository includes the materials for paper: Attention-Aligned Transformer for Image Captioning.

-We appologize to the highly relevance about method in the [paper](https://aclanthology.org/2021.acl-long.103.pdf).
+We appologize to the highly relevance about method described in the [paper](https://aclanthology.org/2021.acl-long.103.pdf).

 We get ready to do the following in this reporsitory: